Drug Detox and Withdrawal

-Drug detox is the first step in our drug rehab programme once clients have cleared admissions.
-During detox, clients are required to abstain from consuming drugs so that all traces of substances are completely flushed from their system.
-Physical withdrawal symptoms which clients experience during detoxification are closely monitored by medical staff throughout this time.
+During drug detox, clients are required to completely abstain from consuming drugs so that all traces of substances and harmful toxins are completely flushed from their system.
+Withdrawal symptoms that clients typically experience during a drug detox are closely monitored by our medical staff 24/7 throughout this time.

 - Severe muscle pain